The history of the salad and its countless dressings dates back many centuries.

 - Produces glowing golden-green color oil.

-- Yields a very high content of oleic acid and polyphenols for nutrition.
+- Yields a very high content of oleic acid and polyphenols.

 - Provides an exceptionally long shelf life when compared to other varieties.